Footpath Diversion Orders

 This means the public has the right to use them unless they are closed or diverted by law.
 It is an offence to divert or close a public right of way without lawful authority.

-On receipt of an application, Legal and democratic services (see contact section of this page) will undertake preliminary consultations with the local parish council, the highway authority, the local district councillor(s), public utilities and local amenity societies, to seek their views.
+On receipt of an application, our Planning team will undertake preliminary consultations with the local parish council, the highway authority, the local district councillor(s), public utilities and local amenity societies, to seek their views.

 Objections can be made to the Order within 6 weeks from the date of publication of the notice.
 At the end of this period, provided no objection has been raised, the Council may confirm the Order.
 If any objections to the Order are received following publication of the notice, the Council cannot confirm the Order and must submit it to the Secretary of State for determination.
 This situation may lead to the holding of a public inquiry.